Crop rotation: Organic farming

-Farmers are required to implement a crop rotation that maintains or builds soil organic matter, works to control pests, manages and conserves nutrients, and protects against erosion.
-Producers of perennial crops that aren’t rotated may utilize other practices, such as cover crops, to maintain soil health.

 In addition to lowering the need for inputs (by controlling for pests and weeds and increasing available nutrients), crop rotation helps organic growers increase the amount of biodiversity their farms.
 Biodiversity is also a requirement of organic certification, however, there are no rules in place to regulate or reinforce this standard.
 Increasing the biodiversity of crops has beneficial effects on the surrounding ecosystem and can host a greater diversity of fauna, insects, and beneficial microorganisms in the soil as found by McDaniel et al 2014 and Lori et al 2017.
 Some studies point to increased nutrient availability from crop rotation under organic systems compared to conventional practices as organic practices are less likely to inhibit of beneficial microbes in soil organic matter.

 While multiple cropping and intercropping benefit from many of the same principals as crop rotation, they do not satisfy the requirement under the NOP.

 Benefits

 Agronomists describe the benefits to yield in rotated crops as "The Rotation Effect".
-There are many benefits of rotation systems.
 The factors related to the increase are broadly due to alleviation of the negative factors of monoculture cropping systems.
 Specifically, improved nutrition; pest, pathogen, and weed stress reduction; and improved soil structure have been found in some cases to be correlated to beneficial rotation effects.

-Other benefits of rotation cropping systems include production cost advantages.
+Other benefits include reduced production cost.
 Overall financial risks are more widely distributed over more diverse production of crops and/or livestock.
 Less reliance is placed on purchased inputs and over time crops can maintain production goals with fewer inputs.
 This in tandem with greater short and long term yields makes rotation a powerful tool for improving agricultural systems.